 Plan for portions

 Cooking too much is one of the most common causes of food waste.
 Most of the time, we cook too much because we worry about not having enough food, or have trouble judging the right amount of food for meal portions.

 Portion planning can help reduce wasted food and ensure a varied, healthy and balanced diet.
-Portion sizes vary between men and women and between age groups.
-As a guide, Love Food Hate Waste recommends the following standard portion sizes for one person for one meal:
+Portion sizes vary between men and women, as well as different age groups.
+Exercise portion control by using smaller plates.
+Allowing people to serve themselves also helps avoid food waste.